 And yet we need these explorers.
 We cannot ignore our place in the hierarchy of things.
 It is both exceedingly risky and absolutely necessary for us to accept the situation: we are caught between a rock and a hard place.
 On one hand, we have a curiosity that must be tempered, and on the other a fear that must be faced.
 We cannot afford to suppress our curiosity, or ignore the danger; for not all of the things that lurk in the deep are asleep, and to ignore this is to risk unpreparedness in the wake of disaster.

 At last we came to the wonder-word of otherworldly knowledge: Magic.
 Magic is the word anathema to Science and Religion both, because it synthesizes them and transmutes them into something else.
 Plato said that every good is flanked by two evils; Magic is the outlawed truth that both Science and Religion would condemn.
 It is the key to the wisdom of our predecessors – the adepts.
 They have maps and disciplines, techniques and tools.
 They have known the danger, and matched it with tempered courage, calm vigilance, mental wherewithal, and premonitions of beautiful vistas to which we are called, would we but answer.

-Magic is no empty make-believe, it is no vapid imagination idling itself away.
-Imagination is the match that is struck by the agency of Will, making the fire that was hidden conspicuous, and what lay in store open to view.
-Fire when tamed can heat hearth and home; left unchecked it can scorch all that you are.
+Magic is no empty make-believe! it is no vapid imagination idling itself away!
+Imagination is the match that is struck by creative will, making the fire that was hidden conspicuous, and what lay in store open to view.
+Fire can heat hearth and home; left unchecked it can scorch all that you are.
 The vital fire, when reflected in the imagination, can be used for good or for ill.
 And so it is secret knowledge, just as it is forbidden knowledge.
 Forbidden by society – hidden by the magicians.